ministryofjustice/security-guidance/docs/access-control-guide.md

 ## Segregation of duties

-In some parts of the MoJ, segregation of duties is used to help to reduce the possibility that malicious activity takes place without detection.
+In some parts of the , segregation of duties is used to help to reduce the possibility that malicious activity takes place without detection.

 You can segregate duties in various ways, including: